 INTERNATIONAL ARBITRATION: AN ANTITHESIS TO STATE SOVEREIGNTY OR A NEED IN THE GLOBALISED WORLD.

-Author : Ruth Vaiphei
+Author: Ruth Vaiphei

 Assistant Professor, ICFAI Law School, Dehradun.

-In general parlance the term arbitration is a process to resolve a dispute which has a binding force between the parties involves be it in national and international level depending on the compulsion of circumstances.
+In general parlance the term arbitration is a process to resolve a dispute which has a binding force between the parties involves be it at a national and international level depending on the compulsion of circumstances.
 Arbitration is a form of alternatives dispute resolution where its existence is embraced either with the law or without law.
 For instance, even in the absence of a legal mechanism merchant cannot be forbidden from resorting arbitration in order to enforce their bargaining contract.
 Therefore it is vivid that the pre-requisite in every arbitration process is the involvement of at least two parties without resort to regular process litigation under a setup law rather invokes the adjudication of impartial third parties, and apparently, it is a method of dispute resolution outside the court of law.
 Also Arbitration can be either mandatory or voluntary, here the words mandatory denotes the existence of prior contract which may be either binding or non-binding voluntarily entered agreed to arbitration for the purpose of any future contingent dispute that will or is likely to occur without necessarily knowing the specific nature, and the nature of non-binding arbitration is similar to mediation decision where the decision is more or like a suggestion to the parties and on the contrary which cannot be imposed to the parties concern.
 In the primitive period, arbitration was more or like a method to resolve a domestic petty dispute, however, globalization has a great impact even in this method of dispute resolution and now it is often used as a mechanism to resolve a dispute in the context of commercial particularly in an international commercial transaction.
-Every arbitration requires the consent of the concern parties and it is important to note that national legal system supervised arbitration with relates to international commercial and is called the “Seat of arbitration”.
+Every arbitration requires the consent of the concern parties and it is important to note that the national legal system supervised arbitration with relates to international commercial and is called the “Seat of arbitration”.

-It is a never-ending question as to how arbitration process is addressed by the court separate from the nature of the process itself, though the two have been understood by the best of mind as blended, mingle and joined.
+It is a never-ending question as to how the arbitration process is addressed by the court separate from the nature of the process itself, though the two have been understood by the best of mind as blended, mingle and joined.
 When the assert duty to arbitrate is ignored in one side, judicial intervention is invoked in order to compel the continuation of arbitration or to enforce awards against the loser assets by virtue of arbitration.
-And it is in this instances that another question arises as a concern of the agreed parties involves arbitrating the dispute that whether the proceeding is as expected or thus it meets the end.
-A way is pave by arbitration agreement for the settlement of contingent dispute where a judicial decision making is replaced.
+And it is in these instances that another question arises as a concern of the agreed parties involves arbitrating the dispute that whether the proceeding is as expected or thus it meets the end.
+A way is to pave by arbitration agreement for the settlement of contingent dispute where a judicial decision making is replaced.
 Nevertheless, states that tend to give the effect of this process will embrace monitors mechanism to ensures the legitimacy of the process and also to vigilant that due process is received by the aggrieved party/parties, lastly to assures that arbitrator respect their jurisdictional limits being conferred by the concern parties seeking for arbitration.

 ARBITRATION STATUTES FILL SEVERAL FUNCTION